Bipolar transistors

 Equation 7 describes the energy dissipated while an inductive element is discharging through a clamp in series.
 The VCLAMP of the high-side switch is device-dependent.
 This equation can be used to calculate the possible energy dissipation due to a large current and determine an inductive clamp that is sufficiently large to dissipate it.

 Simulation 4 shows the short circuit test where the source of the MOSFET is shorted directly to the ground through an auxiliary switch and very small impedance.
-When the short circuit happened, the output current ramped up quickly until it hit a 90 A current limit, at which point the switch recognized a short-circuit event and turned the MOSFET off, preventing dangerous current flow.
+When the short circuit happens,the output current ramps up quickly until it hit a 90 A current limit, at which point the switch recognizes a short-circuit event and turns the MOSFET off, preventing dangerous current flow.

 Because there is minimal series impedance, the rise and fall times of the short-circuit current are very quick, and the entire event is over in less than 15 µs.
 During the interruption, the MOSFET is driven into avalanche mode due to the input inductance energy kickback.

-If the MOSFET is used as a short circuit protection without any flyback mechanism, the threshold current must be set to a very low value.
+If the MOSFET is used as a short circuit protection without any flyback mechanism, (i.e. no flywheel diode or TVS clamp), the threshold current must be set to a very low value.
 This value will be highly restricted to the avalanche current limitation in the datasheet as demonstrated in Figure 10.

 (1) Tj(init) = 25 ºC; (2) Tj(init) = 150 ºC; Repetitive avalanche.